 - Type of System: Your choice between air source heat pumps, geothermal heat pumps, and ductless mini split heat pumps will be the biggest cost driver.
 Each technology has a distinct price bracket and installation requirement.

-- Efficiency Ratings (SEER2 & HSPF2): Higher efficiency units generally cost more upfront but deliver superior performance.
+- Efficiency Ratings (SEER2 & HSPF2): Higher efficiency units cost more upfront but deliver measurably better performance and lower monthly energy bills.

 - SEER2 measures cooling efficiency; a higher rating means lower energy usage during summer.